 Low on Inventory?
 Here Are 2 Strategies for Your Dealership

-The result of shutting down automotive factories for two months during COVID-19 has caused a ripple effect throughout the U.S. Delays in manufacturer shipments have created a vacuum for used vehicles in almost every market.
+The result of shutting down automotive factories and an unexpected shortage in microchips caused a ripple effect throughout the U.S. COVID-19 created a vacuum for used vehicles in almost every market, and new vehicle lots are eerily vacant.

 So what’s a dealership to do?